 Truck drivers are one of the most in-demand careers available, today.
 And NTI has been Maine’s top CDL school for over 25 years.

-CDL-A (Commercial Driver’s License – Class A) drivers are licensed to operate commercial trucks that tow trailers filled with goods.
+CDL-B (Commercial Driver’s License – Class B) drivers are licensed to operate commercial vehicles like buses, dump trucks, and box trucks.

 Drivers mostly transport cargo across local and state lines under tight schedules.